 The subject application requests authorization for the construction of seventy (70) single family homes, landscaping, streets, utilities, perimeter walls, and common area appurtenances including community park improvements and entry gates within the subdivision approved by CDP 5-97-367, as amended.
 In approving the subdivision and grading of the site, the Commission previously found that the proposed development would have impacts upon public access unless the applicant dedicated public park land (Gum Grove Park) and provided public parking and trails to access the park.
 In addition, the Commission required the applicant to allow public pedestrian and bicycle access into the residential subdivision.
-Finally, the applicant previously proposed to make the lowlands portion of the property available for wetlands restoration, open space, and environmental education purposes.
+Finally, the applicant previously proposed to make the lowlands/oil production (herein and elsewhere referred to as 'lowlands') portion of the property available for wetlands restoration, open space, and environmental education purposes (see Special Conditions16 and 28 of Coastal Development Permit 5-97-367, as amended).
 Public access through the subdivision would facilitate any future efforts toward development of the lowlands for habitat restoration and public education purposes.
 The development which is now proposed must be undertaken in a manner which is consistent with the public access and recreation policies of the Coastal Act and the Commission's previously imposed requirements.